rajames/spark-template/README.md

 the active revision of each submodule is now yours.

-We use this approach to ensure that every one of our developers' environments are working with the right dependencies.
+We use this approach to ensure that every one of our developers' environments have the right dependencies just to keep us all on the same page.

-When we decide to use newer revisions of submodules, we can make these changes and allow our developers to get up to speed by simply updating the git submodules in one go.
-The nice thing is that we will not run into merge conflicts since we do not to touch the codebase written by the Spark team.
+When we decide to use newer revisions of submodules, we can make these changes and allow other developers to get up to speed by simply updating the git submodules in one go.
+The nice thing is that we will not run into merge conflicts as frequently as we have in the past as we do not to touch the codebase written by the Spark team.

 ## Usage
 We have a simple makefile ready for you to get started ASAP, so I would